Vedha (2022 film): Reception

-Jagadish Angadi of Deccan Herald gave 2.5 out of 5 stars and wrote "Only the director knows why he set the film in the 1960s and named it as Vedha.
+Jagadish Angadi of Deccan Herald wrote "Only the director knows why he set the film in the 1960s and named it as Vedha.
 There are no justifications for his creative decisions in the film" and "Shivarajkumar’s 100th film Jogayya fell flat after carrying massive hype.
 His 125th film is all set to meet a similar fate.
 However, the seasoned actor can’t be blamed for the director’s blunders."
-Shuklaji from The New Minute gave 2.5 out of 5 stars and wrote "The film is riveting in parts but a majority of it is flawed and compelling only on the surface."
+Shuklaji from The New Minute wrote "The film is riveting in parts but a majority of it is flawed and compelling only on the surface."
+Latha Srinivasan of India Today wrote "Vedha is the 125th of Shiva Rajkumar and his fans are definitely not going to be disappointed with this flick."

-Latha Srinivasan of India Today gave 2 out of 5 stars and wrote "Vedha has been smartly written by Harsha so as to keep the audience engaged throughout the movie – while there is action, there is plenty of sentiment and he chooses to show Vedha as someone who believes in women empowerment and standing up for women’s rights.
-This is sure to strike a chord with Shiva Rajkumar’s fans, as the Kannada star is choosing stories that have more meaning to society."